Scripture Reference: Judges 16:21-31

 Story Overview:

-Many of the Philistines gathered in a temple to celebrate and worship their God.
-They brought Samson out of prison and put him in front of everyone and made fun of him.
+Many Philistines gathered in a temple to celebrate and worship their God.
+They brought Samson out of prison, put him in front of everyone, and made fun of him.
 He asked a servant to lead him to a place between two pillars.
-By this time Samson’s hair had grown long again.
-Samson used to be proud and think that he was strong all by himself.
-Now he knew that he had only ever had strength because God gave it to him.
+By this time, Samson’s hair had grown long again.
+Samson used to be proud and thought he was strong alone.
+He knew he had only ever had strength because God gave it to him.
 So Samson asked God for strength to do one more thing.
-Samson pushed the pillars apart and the whole temple collapsed and killed the Philistines and Samson.
+Samson pushed the pillars apart, and the whole temple collapsed, killing the Philistines and Samson.

 Background Study:

 The Philistines made Samson a slave in their town of Gaza.
-Remember that Gaza was the town where Samson pulled down the city gates and carried them up to the top of a hill.
-Now he became a humiliated spectacle in the city.
+Remember that Gaza was where Samson pulled down the city gates and carried them up to the top of a hill.
+Now, he became a humiliated spectacle in the city.
 He was forced to turn a heavy millstone to grind wheat.
 Grain was ground by putting it between two large, round stones.
 Someone rotated the top stone, grinding the grain into flour.
-Grinding grain was considered a woman’s job, and therefore, it was a way to humiliate Samson.
+Grinding grain was considered a woman’s job; therefore, it was a way to humiliate Samson.

 Blinded, he would never again be a great fighter.
 But Samson’s captors grew careless.
 They let his hair grow.
 Samson regained his strength and put it to one final use.